ASEAN Backpacking: Dutch East Indies

 Day 5 was plane to Bali and visit of Bedugul

-We took an AirAsia flight from Yogyakarta to Bali.
-We were at the beautiful Bali airport by lunchtime and travelled straight to Bedugul for lunch, then to explore the temple.
-After that, we checked into our home in Ubud for two days, the Teba House.
+We took an AirAsia flight from Yogyakarta to Bali, arriving at the beautiful Bali airport by lunchtime.
+We traveled straight to Bedugul for lunch, explored the temple, and checked into our home in Ubud for two days, the Teba House.

 Day 6 was Ubud Tour

-Since it was not my first time in Bali, I decided not to join the group when they explored the Monkey Forest and just go shopping.
-After that, we all had a relaxing dip at the hot springs at the foot of Mt.
-Batur.
-We bathed in the holy waters of Pura Tirta Empul after the hot springs.
+I skipped the Monkey Forest exploration and opted for shopping.
+Later, we all had a relaxing dip at the hot springs at the foot of Mt.
+Batur and bathed in the holy waters of Pura Tirta Empul after the hot springs.

 Day 7 was transferring to Kuta and Uluwatu Temple